mrsolt/uva-ldmx/README.md

 Sometimes, you may want to make changes to the LDMX software or simply perform analysis without changing the core code in ldmx-sw.
 For this, it is recommended that you use ldmx-analysis.
 This also enables a faster build if these changes can be made within ldmx-analysis. ldmx-analysis is intended to be built and run alongside ldmx-sw.

 You first need to get access to the ldmx-analysis repository.
-For access, email Omar Moreno at omoreno@slac.stanford.edu with your Github account info.
+For access, email Omar Moreno at SLAC with your Github account info.
 Then, clone the repository.

 	git clone --recursive https://github.com/LDMX-Software/ldmx-analysis.git